Noise safety training requirements following a noise assessment

 2(g) Health surveillance

-Telling them that anyone regularly exposed to levels over 85 dB(A) will be included in an audiometry programme and what it means.
+Telling them that anyone regularly exposed to levels over 85 dB(A) will be included in an audiometry programme and what that means.

 2(h) How to control their exposures